-The Green Urban Lunch Box is seeking an Associate Director.
-This is a brand new leadership role at our organization, and we are very excited to offer this opportunity.
+The Green Urban Lunch Box is seeking a FruitShare Outreach and Development Specialist through the Harvest Against Hunger AmeriCorps VISTA program.
+This is a brand new role at our organization, and we are very excited to offer this opportunity.

 We are a nonprofit organization dedicated to engaging the community in local food production to make fresh food accessible and affordable.
 Our mission is to empower people to engage in local food production by using the resources available in their community in new and creative ways.
 Our programs include the FruitShare community harvest program, the Back-Farms program for low-income seniors, the Small Farms Initiative, and other programs that support our core mission.

 A decade ago, the organization was founded as a mobile greenhouse with the idea that food can be grown in creative spaces in urban environments.
 As we still have the bus, our programming has evolved and continues to support community engagement in food production and the ever-present issues of healthy food and nutrition access.

 This is a fantastic opportunity for someone who is looking to become an active participant in the local food movement in SLC.
 We are seeking the right candidate who is ready to dive into our team and our community to help develop our FruitShare program and outreach for our organization.
 This person must be highly organized, have great time management skills, demonstrate flexibility in a small non-profit work setting, has a strong work ethic and is passionate about food.

 The job description that follows is our best understanding of this role, but of course, responsibilities may change over time depending on the growth of the organization and the strengths of the selected candidate.

 This is a full time 40/week position with a one year AmeriCorps VISTA commitment.
 Directly reports to the Executive Director.